cdunn2001/bignumjsonlua/README.md

 A JSON reader with support for very big numbers, implemented with the Lua C API.

+## STRICTLY EXPERIMENTAL
+This turns out to be slower than jsoncpp, though it may have some value for being flexible, simple, and robust.

 ## Rationale

 ### Big numbers